phoenixdyf/Theory-guided-Progressive-Transfer-Learning-Network/README.md

 ## Training

-- Step 1: Download the dataset from above links
+- Step 1: Download the bearingset and gearset from above links
 - Step 2: Run the 'Building gearbox task.ipynb' or  'Building bearing task.ipynb' to preprocessing the dataset
 - Step 3: Run the 'main.ipynb' to illustrate the proposed method
 - Optional: The compared methods could be used for ablation study and performance comparison